pedrocurvo/copernica-coding-challenge/README.md

 - YourSet.h: Header file with the class definition
 - YourSet.cpp: Implementation file with the class implementation
 - main.cpp: Main file with the tests
+- main_copernica.cpp: Main file with the tests provided by Copernica

 ```
 ├── src/
 │   ├── YourSet.cpp     # Implementation of the YourSet class or functions
 │   ├── YourSet.h       # Header file for the YourSet class or functions
 ├── main.cpp            # File with some tests for the YourSet class (some prints to check the results, not a real test)
+├── main_copernica.cpp  # File with the tests provided by Copernica
 └── README.md           # Project documentation
 ```